DmitryPukhov/pytrade/README.md

 ## Running
 docker-compose up

-Open dev tools in browser: [http://localhost:3000](http://localhost:3000) Price chart should appear in real time.
+Open dev tools in browser: [http://localhost:3000](http://localhost:3000) - price chart should appear in real time.
+Open rabbitmq at [http://localhost:15672/](http://localhost:15672/), use rabbitmq default login and password: quest/quest

 ## Using in your robots

 ### Option 1.
-Interop mode (default).
+Single mode.
+Only Python lives here, no integration with external systems.
+Set *is_interop: False*, in *app.yaml*.
+Add your strategy python class to strategy folder and set *strategy=<Your strategy class name>* in *app.yaml* Run and debug in your preferrable IDE using *App.py* entry point

+### Option 2.
+Interop mode - manage pytrade from external system
-If *is_interop=True* in app.yaml, feed sends the prices to rabbit mq.
-Broker also receives buy/sell orders from rabbit.
+Integration with external systems through rabbitmq If *is_interop: True* in app.yaml, pytrade sends the prices and receives buy/sell instructions to/from rabbit mq.
 Any external system can read prices and make orders through rabbit.

-### Option 2.
-Python library mode.
-*is_interop=False* in app.yaml, no integration through rabbitmq, just use pytrade as a lib from other python app.
+## Capturing the Feed to file system
+Set *is_feed2csv: True* in *app.yaml* and pytrade will save all received data into *data* folder in csv format.